 The overall expectations are broad in nature, while the specific expectations define the particular content or scope of the knowledge and skills referred to in the overall expectations.
 Children's growth and learning in relation to the overall expectations within each frame are evaluated on the basis of specific expectations associated with the overall expectations.
 All expectations must be accounted for in instruction and assessment.
-Educators will use their professional judgement, supported by information provided in The Kindergarten Program, to determine which specific expectations within each frame, and which ones will be accounted for in instruction and assessment but not necessarily evaluated.
+Educators will use their professional judgement, supported by information provided in The Kindergarten Program, to determine which specific expectations will be used to evaluate growth and learning in relation to the overall expectations within each frame, and which ones will be accounted for in instruction and assessment but not necessarily evaluated.